copawloroous/SGMAE/README.md

 5. ​**Hardware Recommendation**​
    An NVIDIA RTX 4090 or equivalent GPU is recommended for training efficiency.
 If you encounter an error indicating insufficient GPU memory, you can try reducing the pca_components to 20 or decreasing the patch_size to 5.

 ## This is an experiment the author has run for you to demonstrate the code execution results.
-Feel free to reproduce it!
+Feel free to reproduce it!（Tested on Houston 2018 dataset.）

 ## 📊 Overall Accuracy (OA, %) Under Different Patch Sizes